kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 downstream component that previously trusted the pod-local file can trust the global file.

+For the orphaned global mount scan, the failure to watch for is unstaging a volume a pod still needs.
+The uncertain registration prevents that: the reconciler re-verifies mounts that are still in the desired state instead of unmounting them, and `NodeUnstageVolume` is only called for volumes no pod references.

 ###### What specific metrics should inform a rollback?

 `reconstruct_volume_operations_errors_total` should not increase post-rollout